stackbit-projects/equilibrio-blog-76dfd/content/pages/posts/cuando-cae-la-noche.md

 ---
 title: Cuando cae la noche
-subtitle: A interesting tale about Photography and me
 excerpt: >-
   Photography is the science, art and practice of creating durable images by recording light or other electromagnetic radiation, either electronically by